Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Experiments

 \subsection{Implementation Details and Evaluation Metrics}

-We adopt the FreezeD strategy~\cite{mo2020FreezedD} to the global discriminator from~\cite{yang2021gpen}, and freeze the parameters of the first five convolution layers and fine-tune the remaining deep features.
-We then jointly fine-tune the Stylegan2 model retrained by~\cite{yang2021gpen} with the codec.
-The input image dimension mapped to the nearest latent codes is consistent with the pre-trained Stylegan2 model.
-At the same time, the resolution and dimension for the output feature maps of every level in the reconstruction process are consistent with the noise branch of the pre-trained model.
-For each MMRB layer, we adopt it layer by layer to extract weak texture features in low-quality images.
+We adopt the FreezeD strategy\cite{mo2020FreezedD} to the global discriminator from\cite{yang2021gpen}, freeze the parameters of the first five convolution layers, and fine-tune the remaining deep features.
+We then jointly fine-tune the Stylegan2 model retrained by\cite{yang2021gpen} with the codec.
+This is because we are consistent with the design of the generator model between the GPEN method\cite{yang2021gpen}, which has pre-trained generator and discriminator models similar to the initial StyleGAN2 before doing the BFR task.
+The input image dimension mapped to the nearest latent codes is consistent with the pre-trained Stylegan2 model in our work.
+At the same time, the resolution and dimension for the output feature maps of every level in the reconstruction process are consistent with the noise branch of the Stylegan2 model.
+For each MMRB layer, we only adopt one for each convolution scale and a total of 6, except for the encoder's first and last convolution scales.

-During the experiment, we train our model with Adam optimizer~\cite{kingma2014adam} and perform a total of 700k iterations with a batch size of 4.
-The learning rate (LR) varies for different parts, including the codec, the global discriminator, the local discriminator, the pre-trained Stylegan2 model, and noise branches.
-They are set to $2\times10^{-3}$, $2\times10^{-5}$, $2\times10^{-3}$, $2\times10^{-4}$ and $2\times10^{-3}$, respectively.
-The local discriminator includes three facial components: left eye, right eye, and mouth.
+During the experiment, we train our model with the Adam optimizer\cite{kingma2014adam} and perform a total of 700k iterations with a batch size of 4.
+The learning rate (LR) varies for different parts, including the codec, the pre-trained Stylegan2 model, noise branches, the local discriminators, and the global discriminator.
+They are set to $2\times10^{-3}$, $2\times10^{-4}$, $2\times10^{-3}$, $2\times10^{-3}$, and $2\times10^{-5}$, respectively.
+The local discriminators include three facial components: left eye, right eye, and mouth.
 They use the same learning rate and discriminator model.
 Furthermore, a piece-wise attenuation strategy is adopted.
 We implement our model with the PyTorch framework and train it using two NVIDIA V100 GPUs.

-For the evaluation, we employ a widely-used non-reference perceptual metric: NIQE~\cite{mittal2012NIQE}.
-Moreover, we also adopt pixel-wise metrics (PSNR and SSIM) and the reference perceptual metrics (LPIPS~\cite{zhang2018LPIPS} and FID~\cite{2017FID}) for the CelebA Data with Ground Truth (GT).
+For the evaluation, we employ two widely-used non-reference perceptual metrics: NIQE\cite{mittal2012NIQE} and IFQA\cite{jo2023ifqa} (Interpretable Face Quality Assessment).
+Their evaluation of facial image quality is exactly complementary.
+Moreover, we also adopt pixel-wise metrics (PSNR and SSIM) and the reference perceptual metrics (LPIPS\cite{zhang2018LPIPS} and FID\cite{2017FID}) for the CelebA Data with Ground Truth (GT).